Roudram: Plot

 Hiding in an ashram named Karunyadeepam, under Rema Behan, Sethu runs a drug cartel.
 Through his investigative methods, Narendran reaches out to Rema Behan, who is found dead the following day.
 Eventually, Narendran encounters obstacles, including Jeevan and several senior cops, where he is discharged from the investigation, but Narendran blackmails the C.M. with a video clip on Jeevan, given by Sethu.
 The C.M. lets Narendran to begin with the investigation.

 Narendran arrests Sethu, who threatened Appichai, since Narendran had given him 24 hours to reveal information on Sethu.
 When Narendran and Sethu arrives at a safe place.
-Helan's brothers arrive and tries to kill Sethu, but Narendran kills them instead.
+Helen's brothers arrive and tries to kill Sethu, but Narendran kills them instead.
 Sethu shoots Narendran in the arm, and Narendra responds by shooting Sethu in the leg, where he also shoots the car hanging from the garage ceiling, which crushes Sethu's legs.
 Narendra leaves the garage along with Shihabudden, Thomas and Hamza, while Sethu bleeds to death.